CenterForSpatialResearch/conflict_urbanism_sp2022/_posts/2022-05-04-miakirthi.md

 <p><span>Surveillance technologies can be broken down into two main categories, data extraction tools and data analytical tools.
 Data extraction tools are surveillance devices deployed into public spaces to collect data from its environment.
 Data analytical tools are software that analyze and predict trends based on the data collected by the data extraction tools.
 &nbsp;</span></p>

 <p><span>Information collected by data extraction tools flow into many different types of data analysis softwares that overlap and interlock to create a powerful security network operation.
 The data alone is not necessarily where the most dangerous consequences lie— it is when the data is input into a series of sophisticated analytical software software, at which the data becomes significantly more dangerous.
-Data analysis and predictions made by law enforcement.
-These analysis softwares are often equipped with machine learning and artificial intelligence (AI) technologies which essentially teach computers how to understand what data means, and predict what trends and behaviors will occur in the future.<a href="#1"><sup>1</sup></a>  Facial recognition, predictive policing, and other analytics reinforce racial bias when they “learn” from historic crime-related datasets —which are fraught with discriminatory practices.
+Data analysis and predictions made by law enforcement use analysis softwares that are often equipped with machine learning and artificial intelligence (AI) technologies which essentially teach computers how to understand what data means, and predict what trends and behaviors will occur in the future.<a href="#1"><sup>1</sup></a>  Facial recognition, predictive policing, and other analytics reinforce racial bias when they “learn” from historic crime-related datasets —which are fraught with discriminatory practices.
 Trevor Paglen, an American artist known for his work in digital surveillance, described racism in AI as “not a bug, but a feature,” in an interview.<a href="#2"><sup>2</sup></a></span></p>
 <p>&nbsp;</p>

 > Machines learn from humans— and human history is inextricable from racism and abuse.
 Feeding these data as input into a computer language will teach the computer to speak that language.